swent-epfl/public/README.md

 _Last updated: September 7, 2026_

 > [!IMPORTANT]
-> Of you were enrolled in CS-311 on IS Academia as of 6.09.2026, you should have received a notification email for confirming your account on our Steve platform.
-Please follow the procedure described in that email ASAP, so that we can produce your personalized bootcamp repository.
-You cannot start working on the bootcamp before that.
+> In order to start the bootcamp, you must be enrolled in CS-311 on IS Academia.
+If you were enrolled as of 8.09.2026, you should have received a notification email for confirming your account on the Steve platform.
+Follow the procedure described in that email ASAP, so that we can produce your personalized bootcamp repository.
+This is a manual process, so it may take some time.

 ## Table of Contents